 Medical insurance is required for all students who are participating in Willamette Sponsored Programs.
 Coverage must include outpatient care and diagnostic services in addition to hospital/emergency care.
 Some programs include insurance, some require the purchase of specific insurance, while others have no preference.

-TO DO: Paying for healthcare abroad.
-Most U.S. insurance plans require payment for health services up front and then be reimbursement.
-Keep in mind that if the unthinkable happens, serious illness or other situation that requires immediate and extensive healthcare, you may need access to a very high amount of money to pay for the bills, anywhere from a few hundred to tens of thousands of dollars.
+- Most U.S. plans require payment for health services up front and then be reimbursed.
+Keep in mind that in the event of serious illness or injury that requires immediate and extensive healthcare, your student may need access to a large amount of money to pay for the bills, anywhere from a few hundred to tens of thousands of dollars.